Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 There are 2 people I would like to thank.
 They were extremely helpful throughout installation process.

 1. [Henry](https://www.linkedin.com/in/chun-hung-tseng/): sharp observation skills and good sense when encountering a problem.
 I often discuss the problems I meet with him.
 He was also responsible for modifying the judge images to make them suite our needs.
 2. [林俊男](https://it.ccu.edu.tw/center_department.php?section=2): he helped us a lot with PXE configuration for uploading and deploying base operating system images.
-He's also responsible for networking outside the cluster and the hardware equipment used for the contest.
+He was also responsible for the networking outside the cluster and the hardware equipment used for the contest.